 "To every cow belongs her calf, therefore to every book belongs its copy."
 King Diarmait mac Cerbaill.

-That quote, in essence, conveyed the king’s decision in regard to what was essentially the first copyright case ever brought before an Irish court and perhaps the world.
+That quote, in essence, conveyed the king’s decision regarding what was essentially the first copyright case ever brought before an Irish court and perhaps the world.
 Finnian, whose loyalty and fealty was to king Diarmait, petitioned him to intervene in the dispute.
 A hearing was duly convened and lawyers for both parties argued their client’s respective cases.
 Finnian’s side argued that as he owned the original manuscript of ‘Jerome’s Vulgate,’ he also owned the copy.
 Colmcille’s lawyers, while agreeing to Finnian’s ownership of the original, disagreed with the king’s decision regarding the copy, and argued that as Colmcille did all the work of translating and transcribing, the copy should be his.
 Nonetheless, the king’s word was final and the matter appeared to be settled.
 But this was not the first time the king had incurred Colmcille’s ire and for him, it was the final insult.
 Soon after, he set out to avenge the wrongful decisions.

 The first event that had so incensed Colmcille, occurred earlier, probably in 560 AD, when Curnan of Conn Acht, a relative of Colmcille, fatally injured a member of an opposing team during a hurling match.
 Fearing for his life he sought, and was granted refuge with Colmcille, invoking the age old ‘Law of Sanctuary.’
 King Diarmait sent several of his heavily armed men to arrest Curnan and after a violent struggle, dragged him from Colmcille’s arms and killed him.
 It was the final straw when the court ruled against Colmcille and declared ownership of both the original and the copy of ‘Jerome’s Vulgate,’ to Finnian.
 An enraged Colmcille was driven to enlist the aid of the O’Neill clan and urge them to rise up and do battle with King Diarmait.